IRS Forms

 Pass‑Through Reporting

-• Partnerships and S corporations report the credit on Schedule K and flow it to partners and shareholders.
+• Partnerships and S corporations report the credit on Schedule K and flow it to partners and shareholders (these entities do not file Form 3800 themselves for this credit; only the partners or shareholders claim it on their own Form 3800).

 • Cooperatives must allocate excess credit to patrons after applying the tax liability limit.